TaroEld/bb_build_tools/readme.txt

 	"Update mod and run" will also terminate and relaunch BattleBrothers.exe.
 You can switch projects in sublime with "ctrl+shift+o".
 Alternatively, call build.ps1 while passing the path of the mod folder, and "true" as a second parameter to relaunch the game.

+If you want to pack brushes, you will first need to create a new folder in ./unpacked/.
+The name of that folder will be the name of the brush.
+Any folder in unpacked will be packed.
+See other tutorials for more info on brushes.